dustinpfister/blog_posts/_posts/js-javascript-throw.md

 console.log( addNumbers(15,5) ); // 20
 addNumbers('foo', []); // Error must give numbers
 ```

+In the event that an error happens by passing any value that is not a number for one or more of the arguments, the throw statement will be reached, the user defined error will happen, and this will stop the execution of the rest of the code in the function.
+So the throw statement will have a similar effect to that of the return keyword in the body of a function where it will cause any additional code afterward to not run.

 The value can be a string, number, boolean, or an object that should be given certain standard key value pairs, more on that later.
 For now you should get the basic idea at least, the throw statement will cause an error to happen, and then an additional value can be passed as a way to shed some light on what that error is.